aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's `io_uring` support enabled (configuration details in Appendix A).
 Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, fundamentally limiting scalability.

 Each configuration was run only once, deviating from the standard practice of multiple runs with statistical reporting.
-This decision was made after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results.
+This choice was made after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results.
 As the sole user on both instances during testing, environmental consistency was maintained.

 ## OVH Infrastructure Setup